picoCTF/ansible-roles/README.md

     Note that all roles in this collection already specify `become: yes` to elevate to root as necessary, so you do not need to handle that in your playbook.

-    In our example playbook, we use `include_role` tasks rather than a top-level `roles:` section so that variables are by default scoped to roles rather than the entire play.
+    We recommend using `include_role` tasks rather than a top-level `roles:` section so that variables can be scoped to roles rather than the entire play.

 1. Run the playbook:

     ```shell
-    $ ansible-playbook sample_playbook.yml
+    $ ansible-playbook example_playbook.yml
     ```

     If you don't want to define an [inventory